jdowning100/staking/README.md

-# Quai Token Vesting Claims Site
+# Quai Token Claims Site

 A simple web application that allows users to connect their Pelagus wallet and check for any vested tokens they may have available to claim from a MultiBeneficiaryVesting contract.